9 Mobile Framework to Kick Start Your Mobile Development Career

 Introduction

 Mobile development has been growing since the day Apple introduced iPhone.
 Mobile browser has never been so robust.
 It supports HTML5, CSS3 even with CSS animation.
-After that, Google introduced Android, and the era of mobile platform has began.
+After that, Google introduced Android to join existing iPhone app developers in ushering in the mobile platform era.
+That leave a significant mark to the milestone of mobile development.

 In the mobile industry, it has quite a few of frameworks available aiming to create a mobile web app rapidly.
 To help you start up your mobile development, I have done some research on all mobile frameworks, and below is the list.
 I have used jQTouch before, it's pretty easy to implement but definitely has a lot of room of improvement.